prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-atx-cases.md

 <div class="vid-container">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/FWIS9ILc3jY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-The NZXT H500i has a simple design that will exceed your expectations in terms of build quality for its price point.

-This case comes with all of the fancy bells and whistles you'd expect from a high end case at this price point.

-With this model, the H500i has a smart hub for fan control and a built-in RGB strip up top and behind a cable cover.

 This case has a sleek white paint job that's minimalistic but super good looking.